samuelemarro/scalable-benchmarking/guidance/debate_critique_quality.md

 ### Debate Roles

 **Claimant (Alice)**
-- Claims the question is ill-posed OR the answer contains errors
+- Claims the answer contains errors or is incomplete
 - Bears the burden of demonstrating the specific issue
 - Must provide evidence that the claim is substantiated
 - Should acknowledge if the defender resolves the concern

 **Defender (Bob)**
-- Defends the question as well-posed OR the answer as correct
+- Defends the answer as correct
 - Responds to specific issues raised by the claimant
 - May provide clarifications, corrections, or counterarguments
 - Valid defenses include:
   - Showing the issue doesn't exist
   - Demonstrating the issue is very minor (stylistic, not substantive)
+  - Providing missing justification that makes the answer complete

 ### Debate Strategy

 **For Claimants:**
-1. **Be Specific**: Identify exactly what is wrong, not vague concerns
+1. **Be Specific**: Identify exactly what mathematical error exists, not vague concerns
-2. **Provide Evidence**: Quote problematic portions, give counterexamples, cite rubric violations
+2. **Provide Evidence**: Quote problematic steps, give counterexamples, cite rubric violations
 3. **Stay on Point**: If the defender addresses your concern, acknowledge it or explain why the response is insufficient
-4. **Distinguish Severity**: Clarify whether issues are substantive or minor
+4. **Distinguish Severity**: Clarify whether issues are substantive errors or minor stylistic matters

 **For Defenders:**
 1. **Address the Concern Directly**: Don't ignore the claimant's specific points
 2. **Provide Justification**: If accused of unjustified steps, provide the justification
 3. **Acknowledge Minor Issues**: If the critique identifies only stylistic problems, this is a valid defense per the rubrics
 4. **Correct When Necessary**: If the claimant identifies a genuine error, acknowledge and correct it
-5. **Cite Standards**: Reference the quality rubrics to support your defense
+5. **Cite Standards**: Reference the answer quality rubric to support your defense

-### Valid Defenses Against Critiques
+### Valid Defenses

 **When the Critique is About Very Minor Issues:**
 - Notational inconsistencies that don't affect clarity